 What is the relationship between Palm Sunday and the Passion?
-I have heard pastors say that the movement from “Hosanna!” to “Crucify him!” is too abrupt, that Jesus’s entry into Jerusalem is an important part of the gospel narrative and it gets short shrift just being read at the beginning of the procession, and that one can’t do justice in preaching all the Scripture we have in this liturgy.
+I have heard pastors complain that the movement from “Hosanna!” to “Crucify him!” is too abrupt, that Jesus’s entry into Jerusalem is an important part of the gospel narrative and it gets short shrift just being read at the beginning of the procession, and that one can’t do justice in preaching all the Scripture we have in this liturgy.
 What do you think?

 In my book, Introduction to Christian Liturgy (Fortress Press, 2012), pp. 130-31, I wrote the following about Palm Sunday.

-“Modern Western worshipers encounter a long and complicated liturgy on Palm Sunday, the Sunday of the Passion.
+“Modern Western worshipers encounter a long and complicated liturgy on Palm Sunday/Sunday of the Passion.
 It includes a festive procession with palms and then suddenly (and some think rather jarringly) turns somber and focuses on the passion of our Lord.
 This change in the character of the service can seem jarring to the contemporary worshiper, but the juxtaposition of palms and passion brings out that fact that Jesus rode on in majesty to die in abject humility.”

-The liturgies of Holy Week go back to the fourth century and flourished into the Middle Ages.
-But in their modern form they were restored by Pope Pius XII in 1956.
-This Sunday was known in the Roman Rite and other Western rites simply as Palm Sunday.
-The preceding Sunday was called Passion Sunday.
-From 1955 to 1970 Palm Sunday was called the Second Sunday in Passiontide or Palm Sunday.
-After 1970 it was called the Sunday of the Passion in the Roman Rite.
-Several Protestant traditions, especially in North America, followed the Roman lead.
-This is because the Gospel for the day is one of the Synoptic Gospel Passions: St. Matthew in Year A, St. Mark in Year B, and St. Luke in Year C. Before 1970 the Gospel for Palm Sunday was always the Passion according to St. Matthew.
-The other passion narratives were read on other days during Holy Week: St. Mark on Tuesday, St. Luke on Wednesday, and St. John on Good Friday.”
+The Processional Gospel is traditionally read at the beginning of the liturgy in connection with the blessing of palms and the procession.
+The Gospel for the day is one of the Synoptic Gospel Passions: St. Matthew in Year A, St. Mark in Year B, and St. Luke in Year C. Before 1970 the Gospel for Palm Sunday was historically the Passion according to St. Matthew.
+The other passion narratives were read on other days during Holy Week: St. Mark on Tuesday, St. Luke on Wednesday, and St. John always on Good Friday.

 Palm Sunday blessing of palms has become a local ecumenical opportunity.
 Here Catholics, Episcopalians, and Methodists share in the blessing in front of Trinity Episcopal Church in Clanton, Alabama.